vu-ls/Crassus/README.md

 ## Code executed with unexpected privileges

 Crassus will look for privileged file operations to discover paths of interest.
 You may encounter a scenario where both a privileged and an unprivileged process access a path, but only the non-privileged process is the one that does the execution of what may be present.

+## Findings disappear on reboot

+Especially when installing software for the first time, or when installing updates, Process Monitor may log a file operation that looks to be exploitable but does not occur every time that the system boots.
+Exploiting these operations may be possible on the first reboot after such an event happens.
+To avoid such edge cases, confirm that subsequent boot logs contain the same reported file operations on subsequent reboots.

 # Contributions